Skip to main content

 Clinical Markers for Male Hormonal Health

-For men, the primary focus of is often on testosterone levels and the function of the Hypothalamic-Pituitary-Gonadal (HPG) axis.
+For men, the primary focus of hormonal assessment is often on testosterone levels and the function of the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The symptoms of low testosterone can be nonspecific, making laboratory testing an essential component of an accurate diagnosis.
 A comprehensive panel of tests provides a detailed picture of a man’s hormonal status.

 Testosterone Levels Total and Free